michalporeba/cooking-with-python/README.md

 Objective: Read recipes data from a simple text file

 Extend the previous application so that the recipes data is read from a text file of some sort.
 Try making up a data format.
+Data is often stored in database, or 'serialised' to formats like BSON, JSON or CSV, but let's not use those just yet.
+A plain text file will do.

+## Step 03

+Objective: Create a new recipe

+At the moment, to add a new recipe we can edit the recipes files and restart the application.
+Most applications allows users to modify the data without the need to directly modify their data file.
+Let's change our cook book application so that we can new recipes at runtime.
+For now, without saving.

+Things to consider:
+* What will the user interface be?
+* What if we try to add a recipe for something already existing?
+How would we know that?

+Extra things to consider:
+* How about allowing updates too?
+* Can you update the file so we don't have to re-enter the data every time we start the application?